 Seeking part-time clinical instructors to teach pre-licensure BSN and ABSN students in the clinical settings of Pediatric, Obstetrical, Psychiatric/Mental Health, Medical-Surgical and Community Health Nursing.

-The Center for Simulation Education Standardized Participant Program Coordinator position is full-time and based at the Health Sciences Campus in Maywood.
-The role entails performing various administrative duties to maintain efficient and effective operation.
+The Center for Simulation Education Standardized Participant Program Educator position is full-time and based at the Health Sciences Campus in Maywood.
+The role entails performing various training and administrative duties to maintain an efficient and effective operation.
 Responsiblities include recruiting and training standardized participants in case portrayal, feedback delivery, and use of assessment tools and management software for over 200 sessions per year.
 Quality improvement using analysis of reliability and validity data is essential.
 Session learners include undergraduate and graduate medical and nursing education, social work, and outside physician groups.